-- 1 tbsp chives finely chopped
+- 1 tablespoon chives finely chopped

-- 1 tbsp parsley finely chopped
+- 1 tablespoon parsley finely chopped

 - grated cheese eg Swiss optional

-Mix together the flour, eggs, milk and finely chopped herbs until well combined.
+- Mix together the flour, eggs, milk and finely chopped herbs until well combined.

-Prepare a large bowl with cold water and bring a pot of water to the boil.
+- Prepare a large bowl with cold water and bring a pot of water to the boil.

-Using a colander or a spaetzle tool, carefully hold the colander or spaetzle tool over the pot of boiling water and push the dough through the holes into the water.
+- Using a colander or a spaetzle tool, carefully hold the colander or spaetzle tool over the pot of boiling water and push the dough through the holes into the water.
 Little 'worms' should drop down by themselves.

-As the pieces of dough float to the surface, remove them with a slotted spoon to the bowl of water.
+- As the pieces of dough float to the surface, remove them with a slotted spoon to the bowl of water.
 Continue until you have used all the dough.

-Lightly oil a dish, drain the spaetzle from the bowl of water and transfer them to the oiled dish.
+- Lightly oil a dish, drain the spaetzle from the bowl of water and transfer them to the oiled dish.
 You can keep them like this, covered, at room temperature for an hour or two or else refrigerate (can keep overnight) for longer.

-When ready to use, melt the butter in a skillet/frying pan and add the spaetzle.
+- When ready to use, melt the butter in a skillet/frying pan and add the spaetzle.
 Stir regularly as you warm them for a few minutes.
 If serving with a sauce-based dish they only really need warmed through, but if having alone, or with eg sliced meats then cook a little longer, probably needing a little more butter, until they start to brown.

-Serve with some more herbs on top and, optionally, some cheese (depending on how you are using).
+- Serve with some more herbs on top and, optionally, some cheese (depending on how you are using).